openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 batches for a light water reactor simulation with Monte Carlo, but random ray might require 500 or more inactive batches.
 Similar to Monte Carlo, :ref:`Shannon entropy <usersguide_entropy>` can be used to gauge whether the combined scattering and fission source has fully developed.
+The Shannon entropy is calculated automatically near the end of each batch and is printed to the statepoint file.

 Similar to Monte Carlo, active batches are used in the random ray solver mode to accumulate and converge statistics on unknown quantities (i.e., the random ray